allegro/turnilo/docs/configuration.md

 **strictTransportSecurity** ("none" | "always")

-Specify that Pivot should set the [StrictTransportSecurity](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) header.
+Specify that Swiv should set the [StrictTransportSecurity](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) header.

-Note that Pivot can itself only run an http server.
+Note that Swiv can itself only run an http server.
-This option is intended to be used when when Pivot is running behind a HTTPS terminator like AWS ELB.
+This option is intended to be used when when Swiv is running behind a HTTPS terminator like AWS ELB.

 ## Configuring the Clusters

-The top level `clusters:` key that holds the clusters that Pivot will connect to.
+The top level `clusters:` key that holds the clusters that Swiv will connect to.

 ### General properties